Frequently Asked Questions

 The violations will become part of your disciplinary record, which is maintained by the Office of Community Standards for multiple years.
 It is important to remember that disciplinary records are a part of students' educational record and can be a factor in background checks and in some graduate school admissions procedures.

-How do I request a copy of my judicial record?
+How do I request a copy of my disciplinary record?

 A Student Conduct Record Request (commonly referred to as a dean's certification) occurs when a student submits the proper form to the Office of Community Standards so that we can report their disciplinary record at Stetson University to interested educational institutions (graduate or professional schools) or government agencies.
 A Disciplinary Record Request also occurs when a member of the federal government requests information on a student.